 ALWAYS OBSERVE THE HIGHWAY CODE.

-Try to avoid passing motorists on the inside at junctions.
+Avoid passing motorists on the inside at junctions

 When approaching horses especially from behind, please give prior warning such as ” is it OK to come through?”

 When approaching horses please be aware that they can be scared by flashing lights

 Do NOT ring your bell, horses do not like bells!

 Do not react to incidents of bad driving with gestures, or provoke retaliation.
 A motorist possesses a bigger weapon

 Do consider the group size when out riding and split into smaller groups if you feel that is best for the conditions – this helps facilitate vehicular overtaking and maintains flow.
 Some clubs group out in 5’s or 6’s on busy roads leaving 50 yards between groups for vehicles to pass.

 By following correct Etiquette we will not be providing ammunition to the anti-

 Remember, that just as we tend to notice the inconsiderate or bad drivers, so other road users see poor behaviour of some cyclists

 By following the above suggestions, we are encouraging motorists, pedestrians and cyclists to establish a climate of mutual courtesy